 DAY 1 – Arrival in Kathmandu, Transfer to your Hotel

-binaire opties top DAY 9 – Explore Chhuser Village for Cave Monastery and Dzong.
+DAY 8 – Explore Chhuser Village for Cave Monastery and Dzong.

 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

-DAY 14 – Fly to Pokhara, ½ Day Sightseeing (elev.
-820 m): It is an early morning 45 minute flight back to Pokhara where we will check into a Three Star Hotel.
+DAY 13 – Fly to Pokhara (elev.
+820 m): It is an early morning 45 minute flight back to Pokhara where we will check into a Deluxe Star Hotel.
 The rest of the day will be sightseeing around Pokhara with your guide.
 In the evening, enjoy a cultural show with traditional dances and food.

-DAY 15 – Drive to Kathmandu: Our return trip to Kathmandu will be by luxury bus as we make our way through canyons and up the hill to Kathmandu.
-We will spend the night in our Three Star Hotel.
+DAY 14 – Drive to Kathmandu: Our return trip to Kathmandu will be by luxury bus as we make our way through canyons and up the hill to Kathmandu.
+We will spend the night in our Deluxe Hotel.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.